Seven required courses (21 credits) build a foundation of analytical skills and technical knowledge

 This course provides a broad introduction to the subject of data analysis, focusing on relevant methods for performing data collection, representation, transformation and data-driven decision making.
 You will also develop proficiency in the widely-used R language, used through the course.

 Prerequisite OPMT 600 or SEIS 631

 The primary goal of this course is to develop a better understanding of data analysis for business research, emphasizing the interpretation of data rather than calculations.
-Building upon the groundwork provided by the core MBA statistics course (OPMT 600), topics will include techniques commonly used in business such as logistic regression, two-way analysis of variance and statistics for scale development.
+Building upon the groundwork provided by the preliminary statistics course, topics will include techniques commonly used in business such as logistic regression, two-way analysis of variance and statistics for scale development.
 These skills are relevant for students involved in marketing research and survey development.
 Course deliverables will include a project, potentially based on a situation or analysis from your workplace or industry.

 Prerequisite SEIS 630

 This course covers the technical concepts of managing vast amounts of unstructured, semi-structured and structured data, collectively called “Big Data.”
 Due to the sheer volume of Big Data, traditional approaches to managing databases do not work well and do not perform as expected.
 A distributed architecture for both the file system and the operating system is needed.
 Some of the techniques used in managing Big Data have the origins in the research and the developments that have been going on for decades in the area of parallel processing and distributed database management systems.